Viniciuscoding/granja_Google_Associate_Cloud_Engineer/README.md

 Uses open-source API (Apache Beam) to execute Flink, Spark, Parallen tasks, etc.

 ### Apache Beam Pipeline
+1. Beam is a way to write elastic data processing pipelines.
+2. A Pipeline is a directed graph of steps.
-1. Pipeline must have a source, which is where the pipeline gets input data.
+3. Pipeline must have a source, which is where the pipeline gets input data.
-2. The pipeline has a series of steps.
+4. The pipeline has a series of steps.
 Each of the steps in Beam is called a transform.
 ```
 Each transform works on a structure called PCollection.
 I'll return to a detailed explanation of PCollections shortly.